FaisonZ/Bson/notes/post-thoughts.md

 I'll know exactly how many array items or object fields follow in the encoding, so decoding Bson should be a breeze!

 But how many bits should I use for my length?
-Well, I decided on 5.
+Well, I chose 5.
 Not because 31 seems like a reasonable max length for most strings (think of object keys).
 I purely chose it because when added to the 3 bits for the Value type, it's a whole byte.

 Purely asthetics, and it definitley won't come back to bite me later.